- What does a delay effect do in music and what are the major methods of creating delay?

 Initially, these were designed to provide more portable and “sturdier” alternative for guitarists looking to get the sounds of their tape delay units without all the expensive maintenance on the road.

 These pedals use a “bucket brigade” circuit to achieve delayed sounds.
 This aptly named circuit uses a series of capacitors.
 Each capacitor takes a small sample of the signal and passes it along to the next capacitor, much like a real-life “bucket brigade” does with a pale of water.

-When this signal is mixed with your original sound, you get a delay effect that is similar to a tape delay, but not exactly the same.
+When this signal is mixed with your original sound, you get a delay effect similar to a tape delay, but not the same.
 Most notably, bucket brigade analog delay effects are typically much darker sounding than a tape delay, mainly because the bucket brigade circuit needs to be low pass filtered to preserve the quality of the sound.

 While there are plenty of analog delay pedals that feature bucket brigade circuits today, you can’t technically have a true “analog” delay that features a fully analog bucket brigade circuit.
 This is because the bucket brigade circuit “samples” the voltage in a way that is not a true representation of the input.
 It’s similar to digital sampling, but with voltage instead of bits.

-This process also causes the sound to sound significantly “filtered,” which can be really useful but it isn’t necessarily a clean sounding delay either.
+This process also causes the sound to sound significantly “filtered,” which can be useful but it isn’t necessarily a clean sounding delay either.